 At Herne CE Junior School, we believe that creativity and imagination are both vital in a child’s education.
 Our Design Technology units provide all children with a broad and balanced curriculum, which prepares them for life beyond primary education; the curriculum enables pupils to use their creativity and imagination with combined skills, knowledge and concepts to design and make products that solve real and relevant problems within a variety of contexts.
 This is built on yearly.
 The lessons taught across the school are designed to develop skills and to draw on disciplines such as mathematics, science, engineering, computing and art.
 Through the evaluation of past and present design and technology, they develop a critical understanding of how aspects of DT have an impact on daily life both now and throughout history.
 It improves pupils' analysis, practical capability and evaluation skills, not only of their own products/designs but also of the designs of others.

 The content of the DT curriculum in Key Stage 2 builds on what children have learned in Key Stage 1.
-Children develop and improve their skills in developing the creative, technical and practical expertise needed to perform everyday task confidently, build and apply their knowledge, skills and understanding in order to design and make high quality products, critique and evaluate products and understand and apply the principles of nutrition.
+Children advance and improve their skills in developing the creative, technical and practical expertise needed to perform everyday tasks confidently; build and apply their knowledge, skills and understanding in order to design and make high quality products; critique and evaluate products and understand and apply the principles of nutrition.

-We believe every child has the potential to create something unique and inspired… we aim to give children the skills and know how to do so.
+We believe every child has the potential to create something unique and inspired… we aim to give children the skills to know how to do so.